PLSysSec/rlbox_wasm2c_sandbox/README.md

 ## Using this library

-First, build the rlbox_wamr_sandbox repo with
+First, build the rlbox_wasm2c_sandbox repo with

 ```bash
 cmake -S . -B ./build